Undisclosed latent defects in resale homes are a

 It is commonplace for buyers to hire a certified home inspector to inspect the premises.
 Nevertheless, even after a thorough inspection, defects which were not identified by the inspector might be discovered following completion of the Agreement of Purchase and Sale (APS).

 In deciding on the appropriateness of pursuing your home inspector as a co-defendant, lawyers and buyers must understand that, while home inspectors are hired for their expertise, they're limited in how thoroughly their inspections may probe.
-If they can't see a feature, such as the foundation wall behind finished drywall, then they can be assured there's no crack.
+If they can't see a feature, such as the foundation wall behind finished drywall, then they cannot be assured there's no crack.

 LIABILITY OF REAL ESTATE AGENTS